Towards Distributed Logic Programming based on Computability Logic: Introduction

 \section{Introduction}

 (CoL) \cite{Jap0}-\cite{JapCL12}, is an elegant theory of (multi-)agent computability.
 In CoL, computational problems are seen as games between a machine and its environment and logical operators stand for operations on games.
 It understands interaction among agents in its most general --- game-based --- sense.
 On the other hand, other formalisms such as situation calculus appear to be too rudimentary to represent complex interactions among agents.
-In particular, CoL supports {\it query/knowledge duality} (or we call it `querying knowledge'): what is a query for one agent becomes new knowledge for another agent.
-This duality leads to dynamic knowledge migration from one agent to another agent.
+In particular, CoL supports

+(or we call it `querying knowledge'): what is a query for one agent becomes new knowledge for another agent.
+This duality leads to $evolving$ knowledgebase and has many attractive features such as local namespace.
 Note that traditional agent/object-oriented approaches \cite{LCF} fail to support this duality.
 Therefore, CoL provides a promising basis for multiagent programming.

-In this paper, we discuss a web-based implemention of agent programming based on CoL, which can also be seen as a distributed logic programming (or LogicWeb\cite{Loke}) model with distributed processing.
-We assume the following in our model:
+In this paper, we discuss a distributed agent programming model based on CoL, which can also be seen as a distributed logic programming model with distributed processing.
+In CoL, the environment is assumed to be an unpredictable, capricious user.
+In contrast, we make it possible for an environment to be specified as a machine with determined, algorithmic behavior.